hazemmordy-cyber/Cybersecurity-portfolio/projects/01-enterprise-network-discovery-lab/findings/service-risk-matrix.md

 ## Summary Statement

 The target system (Windows 11) demonstrates a **mature security baseline** with no exploitable services exposed to the internal network from the scanning perspective.
 All critical Windows services (SMB, RDP, RPC) are properly filtered by the host-based firewall.
 The only residual risk is the inconclusive UDP state, which requires further investigation but poses low immediate threat.

+## Interpretation

+The identified services represent potential entry points that should be reviewed as part of a defensive security strategy.

+Risk ratings were assigned based on exposure level, common attacker interest, and potential misuse scenarios.